The New Zealand Educational Context

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

-There will be numerous opportunities to select readings and documents where these skills can be scaffolded, including librarian support, online moodle support, weekly tutorials and lectures (face to face, and occasionally also including online components).
+There will be opportunities to select readings and documents where these skills can be scaffolded in context, including librarian support, online moodle support, weekly tutorials and lectures.

-1. Explain and comment critically on educational policies, ideas and process shaping educational contexts in Aotearoa New Zealand
+1. Explain and comment critically on educational policies, ideas and processes shaping educational contexts in Aotearoa New Zealand

 2. Demonstrate an understanding of a range of philosophical ideas and theories that have influenced education policy and practice in Aotearoa New Zealand